emmajanedrews/base-template/_drafts/whats-happening-in-the-st--cloud-real-estate-market.md

 {% include youtube.html %}

-How are things in the St. Cloud real estate market?
-I’ll give you a quick update on our inventory and new construction today.
+<center>How are things in the St. Cloud real estate market?
+I’ll give you a quick update on our inventory and new construction today.</center>

 Today, I have a quick St. Cloud market update to share with you.&nbsp;